-This provides them with the data they need to make better business decisions that are supported by concrete evidence, and to perform more accurate demand planning.
+This provides them with the concrete data evidence they need to make better business decisions and perform more accurate demand planning.

-In addition, these market leaders are also 31% more likely to have real-time visibility in the current status of all their processes and their data.
+In addition, these market leaders are also 31% more likely to have real-time visibility of the status of all their processes and data.

-In the scope of inventory management, wholesale distributors like your business are turning to inventory management solutions which gives them the visibility needed to make such data-driven decisions.
+In the scope of inventory management, wholesale distributors like your business are turning to inventory management solutions that give them the visibility needed to make such data-driven decisions.

-With such solutions, wholesale distributors are better able to decide what products to stock, in what amounts, and the right time to order new stocks of popular products in their inventory.
+With such solutions, wholesale distributors can better decide what products to stock and in what amounts, and determine the right time to order new stocks of popular products in their inventory.

-This provides wholesale distributors like yours with the necessary data to make informed decisions for marketing, sales, and internal operations matters, taking away a lot of the guesswork of managing a wholesale distribution business like yours.
+This provides wholesale distributors like yours with the necessary tools and data to make informed decisions for marketing, sales, and internal operations matters, taking away a lot of the guesswork of managing a wholesale distribution business like yours in Singapore.

-Another solution that's critical for a wholesale distribution business like yours, is a warehouse management system (WMS) such as Tasklet Factory's Mobile WMS solution.
+Another solution critical for wholesale distribution is a warehouse management system (WMS) such as Tasklet Factory's Mobile WMS solution.

 Introduction to Tasklet Factory's Mobile WMS; Source: TaskletFactory

-Modern WMS solutions are not only sophisticated enough to help you allocate orders and perform advanced tracking on your inventory, but can even often optimise how you position good within your warehouses.
+Modern WMS solutions are sophisticated enough to help you allocate orders and perform advanced tracking on your inventory.
+It can even optimise how you position goods within your warehouses.

-This can minimise the distance your warehouse employees need to cover in order to locate products as necessary, and help to lower your average order fulfillment times in the long run.
+This can minimise the distance your warehouse employees need to cover to locate products as necessary and help lower your average order fulfilment times in the long run.

 If you'd like your wholesale distribution business to take advantage of this trend, consider implementing an ERP software like SAP Business One, which provides robust inventory management capabilities.